strategist922/cd/README.md

 finish

 	CD::goal('test');

-that simple! c/d takes care of the rest!
+and that's it! c/d takes care of the rest!

 Guts
 --------
-	* [iRedis](https://github.com/antirez/redis) Redis php library used to store data
+	* iRedis php library used to store data
 	* everybody gets cookied and recieves the same option on subsequent visits to the start page
 	* they are only counted once on the goal page
 	* view.metrics.php gives you an example of a nice conversion page and uses the Google Visualization JS Library